ganxiyun/ganxiyun.github.io/_posts/2018-09-27-JavaException101.md

 ---

 # Overview
-The most fantastic usage of exception in Java I saw around 3 years ago is, a guy throws Exception in an inner loop in order to exit the outer loop.
+The most 'fantastic' usage of exception in Java I saw around 3 years ago is, a guy throws Exception in an inner loop in order to exit the outer loop.

 Exception is fundamental knowledge in Java.
 However, someone analyzed half a million Java projects in GitHub, the result shows the usage is not good.\[[1][Swallowed Exceptions: The Silent Killer of Java Applications]\]